evheath/wedding/index.md

 There's a lake for swimming/kayaking and even a [small campground if you want to stay on location](./lodging.html).

 If you'd like to see some pictures of the place [click here](/venue.html)

+## What is the dress code?

+**Extremely** casual.
+This will be an _outdoor_ _summertime_ wedding in rural Wisconsin, so dress to beat the heat.
+Also, don't forget to bring a swimsuit! 👙 🩳 🩱

 ## Is there a gift registry?